-The course handbook can be purchased here: Link

-- To acquire and apply creative and technical skills, knowledge and understanding of IT in a range of contexts. - To develop IT-based solutions to resolve practical problems. - To develop your understanding of current and emerging technologies and their social and commercial impact. - To develop your understanding of the legal, social, economic, ethical and environmental issues raised by information technology. - To recognise potential risks when using IT, and develop safe, secure and responsible practices. - To develop skills allowing you to work collaboratively successfully. - To evaluate IT based solutions problems of a practical and vocational nature.
+Course specification and exam board information: Aims of the course: The course online portal can be found here: Link • To acquire and apply creative and technical skills, knowledge and understanding of IT in a range of contexts.
+Full details on the Level 2 Technical Award Digital Information Technology are available from: Link To develop IT-based solutions to resolve practical problems.
+The course handbook can be purchased here: Link To develop your understanding of current and emerging technologies and their social and commercial impact. • To develop your understanding of the legal, social, economic, ethical and environmental issues raised by information technology.
+To recognise potential risks when using IT, and develop safe, secure and responsible practices.
+To develop skills allowing you to work collaboratively successfully. • To evaluate IT based solutions problems of a practical and vocational nature. •